gormaniac/dnsstorm/README.md

 **This project is now maintained as part of the [StormLib++](https://github.com/gormaniac/stormlibpp/) project!
 It is available [here](https://github.com/gormaniac/stormlibpp/tree/main/src/pkgs/dnsstorm).**

-A Synapse Rapid Power-Up that brings DNS over HTTPS capabilities to a Cortex using Clourdflare.
+A Synapse Rapid Power-Up that brings DNS over HTTPS capabilities to a Cortex using Cloudflare.

 Adds a `dns.request` Storm command to a Cortex that takes inbound `inet:fqdn` or `inet:ipv4` nodes and yields `inet:dns:answer` nodes.
 Querying by string value is also supported instead of using existing nodes.